 Sandia National Laboratories’ (SNL) International Chemical Threat Reduction (ICTR) Program advances U.S. and international threat reduction and counter terrorism goals by promoting safe, secure, and responsible use of chemicals across the globe.

 Chemical Risk Management Self-Assessment Model

 The Chemical Risk Management Self-Assessment Model (Chem-SAM) is a voluntary chemical risk management tool developed by Sandia National Laboratories’ International Chemical Threat Reduction Department, in partnership with the U.S. Department of State.
 Chem-SAM, designed for small and medium chemical facilities and laboratories, allows security officers and managers to evaluate security risks, support risk management decision-making, and provide better risk communication in chemical facilities by providing an assessment method that is standardized, systematic, and replicable.
-For more information on how to get Chem-SAM for your facility, send an email to email@example.com.
+This resource can be found on the HSIN-CI Chemical Portal (log-in required, see the Resources page for HSIN-CI access requirements).

 For more information or questions, please send an email to email@example.com.